 Leda Scheintaub is my long time friend and web page collaborator.
 She is the author of Cultured Foods for Your Kitchen: 100 Recipes Featuring the Bold Flavors of Fermentation.

-For a visual feast, browse the art that graces many of the blogs on this page.
+For a visual feast, browse the art by the inimitable Tatjana Krizmanic that graces many of the blogs on this page.

 This comedy cooking show is about how to prepare high-quality fresh local organic whole foods.
 Fun, informative and impeccable kitchen wisdom, recipes and savvy.